|John and Gerry's Orchids of Britain and Europe|

 |Home||Back to Ophrys species||Links|

-O. ferrum-equinum was first described by Desfontaines from Samos in 1807 and its name refers to the horseshoe shaped speculum.
-This pattern is a relatively stable characteristic of the species, though as can be seen from the photographs it is sometimes reduced to two isolated droplets.
-It is essentially a Greek orchid although it also occurs in Anatolia and sparingly in neighbouring Albania.
+O. ferrum-equinum was first described by Desfontaines from Samos in 1807 and its name refers to the horseshoe shaped speculum pattern.
+This is a relatively stable characteristic of the species, though as can be seen from the photographs it is sometimes reduced to two isolated droplets.
+The species is essentially a Greek orchid although it also occurs in Anatolia and sparingly in neighbouring Albania.
 O. ferrum-equinum is a member of the large O. mammosa group and is undoubtedly one of its more attractive and distinctive members.

-The illustrations are all of the nominative variety with photos 1 and 2 being perhaps the most typical.
-Photo 10 is an interesting example which comes from Chios and depicts a plant that carries a rudimentary "necklace" reminiscent of the closely related O. spruneri.
+The illustrations are generally representative of variations within the nominative species, though Photo 12 depicts an interesting example from Chios, of a plant that carries a rudimentary "necklace" reminiscent of the closely related O. spruneri.

 The following oddities are all from Mount Hymettus near Athens.